Installation instructions

 Locate the last URL in your terminal (the one that includes 127.0.0.1), and navigate to that URL in a web browser to access the Jupyter Notebook interface.

 We expect this package to work on any platform supported by Qiskit.
-If you are experiencing issues running the software on your device, you may consider using this package within Docker.
+If you are experiencing issues running the software on your device, consider using this package within Docker.